Bessbrook and Newry Tramway: Rolling stock

 Initially trains were composed of a locomotive-carriage with four wagons; the train could be increased to six wagons, or a second passenger carriage hauled - performance was 6 to 7 mph with a load of 30 LT on a 1 in 50 gradient.

 The tramway also introduced a system to allow road-worthy flangeless wheeled wagons on the line, first proposed by Alfred Holt, engineer, and brought into practice by Henry Barcroft of the Bessbrook spinning Co.; the system used a section set of rails, outside the main and slightly lower (7/8 inch), on which the flangeless wheels ran, using the inner main rails as guides.

 Operations

 The line was operated with two locomotive-carriages, a trailer carriage, and over 20 road-rail wagons.
-One of the carriage vehicles was replaced in 1921, and further trailer acquired from the Dublin and Lucan tramway in 1928.
-At its peak it carriage 100000 passengers, and ran 21,000 miles in a year.
+One of the carriage vehicles was replaced in 1921, and further trailer acquired from the Dublin and Lucan Steam Tramway in 1928.
+At its peak it carried 100,000 passengers and ran 21000 mi per year.